fmoyen/CAPIApp/README.md

 (this will make the container staying alive)

 ## For generating the docker hub CAPIapp images, run the following script: Build-capiapp.sh
-The Build-capiapp.sh script is here to generate the capiapp (thanks to the Dockerfile) and push it into docker hub.
+On a Linux on Power system with the development tools installed The Build-capiapp.sh script is here to generate the capiapp (thanks to the Dockerfile) and push it into docker hub.

 The script is now using the https://github.com/OpenCAPI/libocxl master branch as it is now compatible with containers thanks to following commit: